 Upside: Predictable UX and less architectural drift between product teams.

-Cost: Lower local autonomy if the change process in the shared system is too heavy.
+Cost: Lower local autonomy if the shared-system change process becomes too heavy.

-Upside: Teams can validate hypotheses faster and adapt UI to domain specifics.
+Upside: Teams can validate hypotheses faster and adapt UI to domain-specific needs.

 Cost: Higher risk of UI fragmentation and long-term maintenance debt.